-We process all certified applications (BA1 forms) within 10 working days, and all uncertified applications (BA2 forms) within 25 working days.
+We process all demolition permit applications within 10 working days.

 If we need further information to assess your application, you will have up to 21 calendar days to provide any outstanding information.
 We then have balance of the remaining 10 working days to provide a determination.

 If you do not provide the outstanding information within the 21 days, we may refuse your application.

 Building permit fees for demolition vary depending on whether the application is for a Class 1 or 10 or Class 2 to 9 building/structure.
 A Building Service Levy is also payable, which for contract values under 45,000 is $61.65.
 You will also be required to pay a verge bond fee and potentially the CTF Levy.

 See all our building permit fees in our Building Permit Fee Schedule, or use our online fee calculator to estimate your building fees.

 Verge Bond Fee

 A verge bond is required for all demolition works.
 A verge bond is held by us to ensure that any damage caused to City verge infrastructure during construction works is rectified to pre-works condition.

 - Verge Bond Inspection Fee (non-refundable) - $100

 For more information, including costs, timeframes and how to apply, visit our Verge Bonds and Refund page.